-Please donate today.
-For 60 years MacBride Museum has been collecting, preserving and exhibiting Yukon’s history.
+For 67 years MacBride Museum has been collecting, preserving and exhibiting Yukon’s history.
 As a non-profit society, we rely on community support to maintain the high-quality programs, exhibits and collections for which MacBride is proudly known.
 Donations are 100 per cent tax-deductible.
+Please consider donating today.

 MacBride is a public organization and a society.
 We are not a Government owned facility.
 Every dollar raised by MacBride Museum goes directly to supporting our operations and staying open year round.
 All revenues and donations help pay the cost of staff, infrastructure, utilities, taking care of our objects and delivering programs and presentations.